 Gastritis is a constant, throbbing pain felt in the upper part of the stomach.
-It’s usually produced by a bacteria altering the intestinal flora, which hinders digestion.
+It’s usually produced by bacteria altering the intestinal flora, which hinders digestion.

 There is a type of gastritis caused by anxiety or stress.
 If there is stress and gastritis at the same time, there will be some signs.
 It is important to be alert so that you can act on time if you see symptoms.
-Delay could cause even more problems to develop.
+Delays could cause even more problems to develop.

 Just like many other conditions related to the gastric mucosa, emotional gastritis has a variety of symptoms that are narrowly related to each other.

 We have to remember that these symptoms can arise in an isolated form (in the case of acute gastritis) or continuously (in the case of chronic gastritis).

 Let’s take a look at the most common of these:

 One of the most prominent symptoms of the condition is stomach discomfort.